-- 6.70 An evaluation report shall contain: - 1.
+- 6.71 An evaluation report shall contain: - 1.
 An introduction including background information (with planning application details, where appropriate); - 2.
 The original research aims and objectives and rationale for selected area of investigation; - 3.
 An archaeological and historical baseline; - 4.
 A description of results; - 5.
 A report of all find and sample categories to assessment level, by appropriate specialists, including their research potential; - 6.
 The results of any scientific dating; - 7.
 A discussion of the results including a phased interpretation of the site; - 8.
 A summary of the results in their local, regional, and national context, and the extent to which the work has addressed the project aims and objectives; - 9.
 An assessment of the effectiveness of the evaluation strategy, including earlier stages of work (including geophysical survey); - 10.
-Recommendations for any further investigation, specialist analysis or conservation, recording and/or preservation of in situ archaeological remains, to be determined in consultation with SYAS; - 11.
-Supporting illustrations, including as a minimum: - (a) A detailed location map; - (b) A detailed site plan showing all trenches or trial pits, as excavated; - (c) Plans for all trenches where archaeological features were identified; - (d) Detailed plans of archaeological features; - (e) Detailed sections of archaeological features; - (f) An overall (phased) site plan showing all archaeological features recorded; - (g) Selection of photographs of work in progress; - (h) Select artefact illustrations and/or photographs. - (i) Supporting tables of data, including as a minimum: - 12.
-A detailed context index; - 13.
-An archive index; - 14.
-Acknowledgements identifying those involved in the project, including SYAS.
+Preservation assessments (including characterisation of the environmental conditions of the deposits) should be included where retention within the development is likely to be a mitigation outcome;33 - 11.
+Recommendations for any further investigation, specialist analysis, conservation recording and/or preservation of in situ archaeological remains, to be determined in consultation with SYAS; - 12.
+Supporting illustrations, including as a minimum: - (a) A detailed location map; - (b) A detailed site plan showing all trenches or trial pits, as excavated; - (c) Plans for all trenches where archaeological features were identified; - (d) Detailed plans of archaeological features; - (e) Detailed sections of archaeological features; - (f) An overall (phased) site plan showing all archaeological features recorded; - (g) Selection of photographs of work in progress; - (h) Select artefact illustrations and/or photographs. - (i) Supporting tables of data, as relevant. - 13.
+A detailed context index; - 14.
+An archive index;